 What does the future hold for Connecticut sports betting?

-The long standing duopoly with the Mashantucket Pequot and the Mohegan tribes running the show looks set to hold as we approach a regulated sports betting market.
+The long-standing duopoly with the Mashantucket Pequot and the Mohegan tribes running the show looks set to hold as we approach a regulated sports betting market.
 However, this hold hasn’t been uncontested.
 During the legislative process there was a push to involve the Connecticut Lottery and off track betting (OTB) locations as potential iGaming licensees.
 However, on January 13, 2021, a placeholder bill (SB 146) was filed in Connecticut that specified that the tribes would be in charge.

 The filing of SB 146 was a massive win for both involved tribes, and Connecticut sports bettors hoping for progress.
 Tribal opposition to anything other than a continuation of their monopolistic control over gaming in the state is part of what has prevented CT from moving forward sooner.
 However, as compromises arise between them and the state, legal online sports betting draws closer.
+All of this is null and void if the Department of the Interior does not give the green light, which could take months before a decision is reached.

 With more than 25 years of successful collaboration in their back pocket, Connecticut officials seem ready to stick with a slightly expanded status-quo.
 The current setup doesn’t leave a heck of a lot of room for competition, but it’s argued that the nearly $10 billion in accumulated revenue and tens of thousands of jobs generated by the two tribes’ gaming facilities is enough reason to continue to let them steer the ship and have exclusive rights to sports betting in the state.